 - Success is your duty

 If you don’t make it an obligation, success will be harder to reach.
-Furthermore, success is your duty because success brings protection.
+Success is your duty because success brings protection.
 Protection is needed in a world shaken by multiple crises at multiple times.

 Chapter 5: There Is No Shortage of Success

-Most people see success as a zero-sum again.
+Most people see success as a zero-sum game.
 It’s not.

 The number of pieces of bread the baker makes does not impact the number of suits the tailor can produce.

 In fact, others’ success creates more opportunities for you to be successful!
 If your neighbor becomes a millionaire, you can start selling him new stuff!